We like to remove Let's Encrypt certificate in Windows Server. Before we uninstall Let's Encrypt…

 Enable automatically update email addresses based on email address policy

 Before you enable the setting in Exchange Admin Center for the user, it’s good to know which options there are.
-For example, you can allow it for:
+For example, you can enable it for:

 Enable setting for a specific mailbox